-With a Qualified Tree Professional species condition dbh" Mitigation " species condition dbh" Mitigation " red oak fair 21'' 21'' red oak fair 21'' 21'' cedar elm fair 16" 16" cedar elm poor 16" 0" hackberry dead 11" 0'' hackberry dead 11" 0'' TOTAL: 48'' TOTAL: 37" TOTAL: 48'' TOTAL: 21"
+With a Qualified Tree Professional

+species condition dbh" Mitigation " species condition dbh" Mitigation "

+red oak fair 21" 21" red oak fair 21" 21"

+cedar elm fair 16" 16" cedar elm poor 16" 0"

+hackberry dead 11" 0" hackberry dead 11" 0"

+TOTAL: TOTAL: TOTAL: TOTAL:

+48" 37" 48" 21"
-(C) Detailed drawings and descriptions of any of the following tree protection measures that will be used during development.

-(i) Tree protection fencing.
-Tree protection fences must be constructed within the development impact area unless an alternative is approved by the building official on the tree protection plan.

-(aa) Except as provided in this subparagraph, tree protection fences must be a minimum of four feet high, constructed with adequate, durable material (e.g. orange plastic construction fencing) approved by the building official, and located at the drip line or the edge of the critical root zone, whichever is farthest from the trunk, unless the building official determines that a fence line closer to the trunk will not be likely to result in damage to the tree.
+- (C) Detailed drawings and descriptions of any of the following tree protection measures that will be used during development. - (i) Tree protection fencing.
+Tree protection fences must be constructed within the development impact area unless an alternative is approved by the building official on the tree protection plan. - (aa) Except as provided in this subparagraph, tree protection fences must be a minimum of four feet high, constructed with adequate, durable material (e.g. orange plastic construction fencing) approved by the building official, and located at the drip line or the edge of the critical root zone, whichever is farthest from the trunk, unless the building official determines that a fence line closer to the trunk will not be likely to result in damage to the tree.
 The building official may require an expansion of the critical root zone or approved encroachment.
 Once established, the fence line must remain in place as approved.

-(bb) Tree protection fences located in the development impact area within 15 feet of construction activity must be a minimum of six-feet-high and constructed of chain-link, wire-mesh, or wood fence materials, and be solidly anchored to the ground if:

-(I) a required tree protection fence located within the critical root zone of a protected tree on the property is determined by the building official to be in violation of this subsection;

-(II) a significant or historic tree is located within a development impact area;

-(III) a tree preservation plan for sustainable development incentives is designed for the preservation of protected trees within the area of construction activity; or

-(IV) tree canopy cover credit for single family or duplex uses is applied to protected trees in the construction activity area.
+- (bb) Tree protection fences located in the development impact area within 15 feet of construction activity must be a minimum of six-feet-high and constructed of chain-link, wire-mesh, or wood fence materials, and be solidly anchored to the ground if: - (I) a required tree protection fence located within the critical root zone of a protected tree on the property is determined by the building official to be in violation of this subsection; - (II) a significant or historic tree is located within a development impact area; - (III) a tree preservation plan for sustainable development incentives is designed for the preservation of protected trees within the area of construction activity; or - (IV) tree canopy cover credit for single family or duplex uses is applied to protected trees in the construction activity area.

+PROTECT THE TREES.
+PROTECT THE HOMEOWNER.

+Whenever any work is being done contrary to the provisions of this division, the building official may order the work stopped by notice in writing served on any person engaged in the work or causing the work to be done.
+A person issued this notice shall stop work immediately until authorized by the building official to proceed with the work. - Sec.
+51A-10.137(a).

-(ii) erosion control fencing or screening.
+- (ii) erosion control fencing or screening.
 All protected trees or stands of trees, and tree protection zones must be protected from the sedimentation of erosion material.
 Silt screening must be placed along the outer uphill edge of tree protection zones.

-(iii) tree protection signs.
+- (iii) tree protection signs.

-(iv) transplantation specifications.
+- (iv) transplantation specifications.
 Trees to be transplanted on property, or relocated from a remote property, must conform to the specifications found in ANSI A300 Standard for Tree Care Operations, as amended.

-$(\vee)$ tree wells, islands, retaining walls, and aeration systems.
+- (v) tree wells, islands, retaining walls, and aeration systems.

 - (vi) tree specifications.

 - (vii) canopy and root protection.

 - (viii) protection.

 - (ix) and site watering plan.

-Section 6: Tree Protection